KELISBU/KAA-CAL/README.md

 </details>

 ## Download url
-The DSI dataset is avaliable and can be download at this [url](https://drive.google.com/file/d/1yw4EcfGFGjs2OAa4sWfwQaIDkxDIAR46/view?usp=drive_link).
+The DSI dataset is avaliable and can be downloaded at this [url](https://drive.google.com/file/d/1yw4EcfGFGjs2OAa4sWfwQaIDkxDIAR46/view?usp=drive_link).

 <pre markdown>
 dataset/